rossta/rossta.github.com/source/blog/2020-05-09-why-does-rails-install-both-webpacker-and-sprockets.html.md

 If this is what you're thinking, you're not alone.

 > Curious about or need help with webpack?
 I may be able to help!
-I'm developing a course for webpack on Rails and I frequently write about it on this blog.
+I'm developing a course for Webpack on Rails and I frequently write about it on this blog.
 >
 > [**Subscribe to my newsletter to get updates**](https://little-fog-6985.ck.page/9c5bc129d8).